 Your choices may not be as extensive, but you likely want to choose a surgeon who has been performing these surgeries regularly, with documentation through a large selection of pictures and videos you can view to see the quality of the work.
-Dr. Epstein has more than two decades of experience in the field and has many revision rhinoplasty before and after pictures available for viewing.
+Dr. Bared has more than two decades of experience in the field and has many revision rhinoplasty before and after pictures available for viewing.

 Take Time to Look Over and Comment on Digital Images

 Communication is a big part of relaying exactly what you do and do not like with your new nose.
-Dr. Epstein examines the nose and then listens to the patient’s goals.
+Dr. Bared examines the nose and then listens to the patient’s goals.
 After approximately two days, he completes his digital images of the changes he anticipates making, which are then emailed to you.

 At this point, you need to carefully look over the changes and make comments on the things you like and anything you still dislike.
-Just remember that there is no way to guarantee that the final results will be an exact match to the digital images, but a surgeon of Dr. Epstein’s experience is able to come quite close- with his goal being to exceed the image views.
+Just remember that there is no way to guarantee that the final results will be an exact match to the digital images, but a surgeon of Dr. Bared’s experience is able to come quite close- with his goal being to exceed the image views.